 Gooseberry Springs Trail to Mount Taylor is a 6.4 mile lightly trafficked out and back trail located near Grants, New Mexico that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking and mountain biking and is accessible from May until October.
+The trail is primarily used for hiking and mountain biking and is best used from May until October.

 This is my favorite hike.
 Lots of wildlife, lots of flowers, and amazing views throughout.